 "Very dull" Add Health respondents (with childhood IQ < 75) engage in binge drinking less than once a year.
 In sharp contrast, "very bright" Add Health respondents (with childhood IQ > 125) engage in binge drinking roughly once every other month.

 The association between childhood intelligence and adult frequency of getting drunk is equally clear and monotonic. . . .
 "Very dull" Add Health respondents almost never get drunk, whereas "very bright" Add Health respondents get drunk once every other month or so.

 So, we can ask, is getting drunk "once every other month or so" good, bad, or neutral?
 Is it harmless—even beneficial?
 Is it a social convention?
 An exploration of the universe?
 Fun for people who are better off and can spare the time and who can protect themselves while having a night out drinking?
 Or is this behavior pathological, a precursor to alcoholism?
 Specifically, are more intelligent people more likely to be alcoholics?

 - Although smarter people (as measured in childhood) get drunk more, they are less likely than dull people to become alcoholics.
 Does that mean that they are inured against alcoholism?
 The dominant theory here would be that being smart is a protective life asset.

-But Dr. Kanazawa goes beyond suggesting childhood intelligence is more likely to entail adult difficulties of the type coded in DSM's categories of emotional disorders (I mean alcohol dependence, et al.).
-He says that smarter people are not likely to behave more healthily in regards to intoxicants, if moderate drinking is such a healthy behavior.
+But Kanazawa goes beyond suggesting childhood intelligence is more likely to entail adult difficulties of the type coded in DSM's categories of emotional disorders (I mean alcohol dependence, et al.).
+He says that smarter people are not likely to behave more healthily with regard to intoxicants, if moderate drinking is such a healthy behavior.

-Which would mean that, as a rule of thimb, intelligent people overall behave less healthily with alcohol and drugs.
-Hmm, than doesn't seem commensensical, or does it?
+This would mean that, as a rule of thumb, intelligent people overall behave less healthily with alcohol and drugs.
+Hmm, that doesn't seem commonsensical—or does it?